yolken/yolken-blog/site/_posts/2023-06-18-goodbye-san-francisco.md

 leadership and drastic policy changes it can.
 But, until that happens, I'm not holding my breath.

-## Appendix: Answers to predicted commentary

-Whenever anyone complains about SF in the news or social media, they're barraged with a predictable set of retorts.
-I'm just going to respond to them here to save everyone's time.
+## FAQ

-#### Most of SF is perfectly nice.
-You should have just moved to a different neighborhood.
+#### Why didn't you just move to a different part of SF?

-First, I wanted to live in a dense, central area and not in a single family house that's 4 miles from downtown.
-Second, my neighborhood was perfectly nice when I moved in, and then got bad.
+I wanted to live in a dense, central area and not in a single family house that's 4 miles from downtown.
+Also, my neighborhood was perfectly nice when I moved in, and then got bad.
 What's to prevent that from happening to other places in the city as well?

+#### What about homelessness?
+You didn't discuss it at all above despite the attention that issue has gotten.

+Yes, homelessness is a very serious problem in San Francisco.
+However, it wasn't super prevalent in my immediate neighborhood.
+I also felt that the safety and drug issues were more critical, and that homelessness was more of a symptom than a cause of the city's problems.

+#### What about property crime?

+Property crime in San Francisco is terrible, but it didn't affect me personally because I lived in a building with multiple security people on-site 24/7.
+I also kept my car in a secure garage and not on the street.
+If you're moving to SF or visiting, I would suggest you do the same.

+The sad thing about the city is that many people, particularly those with lower incomes, don't have this luxury, and it's a big financial burden when their possessions are stolen from their cars or homes.
+The city leadership, however, doesn't really care because burglaries and car break-ins are considered "victimless" crimes.

 #### I drove near (insert some place mentioned above) and it was perfectly fine.
-You're exaggerating or making thing up!
+Are you exaggerating about how bad it is?

+No, I'm not.
+If anything, I'm understating how terrible things were in my neighborhood and others nearby.

-One quirky thing about SF is that there can be significant variation in street conditions by both location and time.
+One quirky thing to note about SF is that there can be significant variation in street conditions by both location and time.
 One block could be perfectly fine, and a block one street over could be a disaster zone.
 Or, a corner could be quiet now but then get taken over by drug dealing next week.